qorix-group/process_description/process/process_areas/documentation_management/documentation_workproducts.rst

    Defines the documentation strategy which covers the following aspects:

-   * What is documented where and when?
-(Leading to a configuration item list)
    * How to review, update, (re-)approve documentations?
    * What is the status of a document and how are changes identified?
-   * How to ensure the avaibility of the documents over time?
+   * How to ensure the availability of the documents over time?
    * How to ensure the controlled distribution of documents?
    * How to avoid distribution of obsolete documents?
    * Which formal elements are used?
+   * List of all documents including their status